expectocode/telegram-export/README.md

 ===========

 - Currently sort of unfinished.
 It dumps things, but the schema may change and we won't support old schema transitions.
-At the moment, we also do not yet dump admin logs or participant lists or a few other things which we plan to do.

 - Certain information is not dumped for simplicity's sake.
 For example, edited messages won't be re-downloaded and there is currently no support